ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 ## Detailed Location Descriptions

-These location decsriptions were originally written by [Matt Gruen] for [the offline _Dark Souls III_ randomizer].
+These location descriptions were originally written by [Matt Gruen] for [the offline _Dark Souls III_ randomizer].

 [Matt Gruen]: https://thefifthmatt.com/